China: 'The US has launched a trade war'

 The Commerce Ministry statement gave no further details of the American products that would be hit.
 China has previously promised to respond with retaliatory tariffs on US products such as cars, planes and soybeans.

-President Donald Trump has long complained about China's huge trade surplus with the United States.
+Trump has long complained about China's huge trade surplus with the United States.
 In a statement Friday, he said trade with China "has been very unfair, for a very long time."

-Trump said the new new US tariffs, which will start to take effect on July 6, were designed to punish China for the theft of American intellectual property and technology.
+The US president said the new tariffs, which will start to take effect on July 6, were designed to punish China for the theft of American intellectual property and technology.

+And he warned that any retaliation by Beijing would trigger another round of tariffs on Chinese goods.

 -- Steven Jiang contributed to this article.